ROMANTIC DININGS

 - Setting the Mood: I created a visual language on Pinterest, then used candles and flowers to turn an academic space into something magical.
 The challenge was not just to decorate a room, but to fundamentally alter its perceived function and feeling.

 - Interactive, On-Brand Catering: A standard catering service was too expensive and impersonal.
-The food needed to be an experience in itself.

 - Concept: I designed an all-pink, sweet, and interactive menu.
 This included a "Self-Hwachae Bar" (a Korean fruit punch) where guests could create their own desserts, and hand-dipped chocolate strawberries.